rotki/rotki/docs/api.rst

    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson str from_timestamp: Optional.
 A filter for the from_timestamp of the range of events to query.
    :reqjson str to_timestamp: Optional.
 A filter for the to_timestamp of the range of events to query.
+   :reqjson str order_by_attribute: Optional.
+Default is "timestamp".
+The name of the attribute to order results by.
+   :reqjson bool ascending: Optional.
+Default is false.
+The order in which to return results depending on the order by attribute.
    :reqjson str event_type: Optional.
 Not used yet.
 In the future will be a filter for the type of event to query.

    **Example Response**: